 While on the subject of heat, I will describe my little

-adventure of my first day in the city.
+adventure of day one in Dubai.

 So I decided to go for a walk over to the Burjaman Mall,